£/$/€100 off your first WeRoad with code WEROADER100

 The thrill of canyoning

-Today the day kicks off with a serious adrenaline rush as we head to Ribeira dos Caldeirões in the northeast of the island to try canyoning!
-With its water-carved gorges, waterfalls, and vegetation-covered walls, the Azores are considered among the best places in the world to practice this sport, so get ready to jump, climb, swim, and dive into natural pools for a few hours of pure fun.
+We’re kicking off the day with a serious hit of adrenaline – we’re heading to Ribeira dos Caldeirões, in the northeast of the island, to try out canyoning!
+With water-carved gorges, waterfalls, and lush green walls, the Azores are considered one of the top places in the world for this sport.
+So get ready to jump, climb, swim, and dive into natural pools for a few hours of pure, unfiltered fun.

 The lush tea plantations